karmaniverous/entity-client-dynamodb/guides/querying-with-querybuilder.md

   hashKeyToken: 'hashKey2',
 });

+// Automatic index inference:
+// If your EntityClient was built from createEntityManager(config as const),
-// Optional cf: derive ITS from cf.indexes and narrow per-index page keys const qb2 = createQueryBuilder({
+// index tokens (ITS) and per-index page keys are inferred automatically (no cf needed).
-  entityClient: client,
-  entityToken: 'user',
-  hashKeyToken: 'hashKey2',
-  cf: myConfigLiteral, // preserve keys with `as const` });

 // Add a range key condition
 qb.addRangeKeyCondition('created', {